 Willowbank Quarry has recently submitted a resource consent application to continue ongoing operation and maintenance of the Willowbank Quarry.
 Originally reopened for quarrying material for Transmission Gully, the original consent was due to expire in December 2020.
-The new consent application extends this to 31 December 2025.
-The consent application can be viewed on the Council's website here
+A new consent application extended this to 31 December 2025.
+A further consent application has now been lodged for the quarry to be operational for a 35-year period.
+The relevant documents can be viewed on the Council's website here

-PRA has made a submission to the consent application.
-The submission is neutral, neither supporting or opposing the application.
-It does ask for assurances that concerns raised will be addressed including heavy vehicle movements on SH58, through the Village and potentially along Grays Road, potential environmental impacts and the concerns of residents living closer to the quarry site.
+PRA made a submission to the consent application.
+The submission was neutral, neither supporting or opposing the application.
+It asked for assurances that concerns raised will be addressed including heavy vehicle movements on SH58, through the Village and potentially along Grays Road, potential environmental impacts and the concerns of residents living closer to the quarry site.
+More recently members of the PRA Committee met with representatives of Fulton Hogan (the Applicants) and Willowbank to discuss PRA's concerns.

 Local Roading Maintenance